 I began my career as a professional actor, my acting work including numerous roles in theatre, and, amongst other television roles, Primrose Larkin in TV’s The Darling Buds of May.
 Following a degree with the Open University, undertaken whilst acting, I went on to take an MA in ‘Shakespeare: Text and Playhouse’ at the Globe Theatre/ King’s College London.
 I completed my PhD in ‘Shakespearean Verse Speaking’ in the English faculty at Cambridge University in 2006 after which I became a lecturer in Drama and English in the Education Faculty in Cambridge and Director of Studies in English and Drama at Homerton College, Cambridge.
 I joined the Shakespeare Institute in January 2013.

 I am represented for academic presenting work by Sara Cameron at Take Three Management.
-In 2011/12 I acted as an academic advisor/ interviewee onthe first series of Shakespeare Uncovered (Thirteen/ BBC) and have recently been appointed advisor on the second series.
+I acted as an academic advisor/ interviewee on the first and second series of Shakespeare Uncovered (Thirteen/ BBC/ Sky) and have recently been appointed advisor on the third series.
 I am visiting professor of Shakespeare and Renaissance drama at the University of ICES, France.